 Day 1 in Rome – Roman Ruins

 Well, let’s start the day with one of the best views, shall we?
-To get to Colosseum is easy, if you didn’t have the Hop on Hop off bus pass, you need to get to the metro station that has the same name ‘Colosseum’.
+Getting to Colosseum is easy, if you didn’t have the Hop on Hop off bus pass, you need to get to the metro station that has the same name ‘Colosseum’.

 By the way, inside, close to the entrance of this station there is a small shop that sells one of the best pizzas I ate in Rome, no kidding.